ruby/rbs/docs/tools.md

 # Tools

 This documentation describes major tools related to RBS.
+They are listed alphabetically.

 ## Type Checkers